What is financial modeling?”

 As per Investopedia,

 The process by which a firm constructs a financial representation of some, or all, aspects of the firm or given security.
 The model is usually characterized by performing calculations, and makes recommendations based on that information.
-The model may also summarize particular events for the end user and provide direction regarding possible actions or alternatives.
+The model may also summarize particular events for the end user and provide direction regarding possible actions or alternatives in financial planning.

-As per my experience," financial modelling" involves building financial models, sometimes from scratch or sometimes maintaining and updating the existing financial models.
+As per my experience,” financial modeling” involves building financial models, sometimes from scratch using historical data and cash flow statements or sometimes maintaining and updating the existing financial model template.

 It is a skill, and you can learn it through lessons and practice.